couchbase/couchbase-ruby-client/README.markdown

 ### Windows

-There no additional dependencies for Windows systems.
-The gem carry prebuilt binary for it.
+There are no additional dependencies for Windows systems.
+The gem carries a prebuilt binary for it.

 ### Couchbase gem